Incoming Year 12 - 2021 entry

-At present, our new Year 12 should start in our Sixth Form on Thursday 3 September 2020.
+At present, our new Year 12 should start in our Sixth Form on Tuesday 2 September 2021 with an induction day.
+Lessons then begin on Monday 6 September.

 We understand that the transition from school to sixth form can feel daunting, whether you started at Westminster City School in Year 7 or are joining us in Year 12 from a different school.
 This webpage is designed to provide further information and advice for our incoming Year 12 students and their parents/carers.